kubernetes/autoscaler/cluster-autoscaler/proposals/ephemeral-buffers.md

 The shared spec field for the selector is expected from capped buffers (`matchingPodSelector`);
 until it lands, the reference implementation uses an interim `karpenter.sh/*` annotation.

+### Deterministic fill order (overlapping selectors)

+A bound pod MUST advance at most one buffer's `consumedReplicas`; otherwise a pod matched by two buffers double-counts.
+An earlier draft tried to guarantee this by forbidding overlapping selectors within a namespace.
+That rule is **not enforceable**: overlap is a property of *pods*, not of selectors, and cannot be detected when the buffers are created.
+Two buffers matching `animal=cow` and `sound=moo` respectively are disjoint until a pod carrying *both* labels appears — and requiring users to enumerate every label so selectors stay disjoint is unusable (two workloads that share some labels but differ in others may legitimately want to share a buffer).
+Overlap is therefore **allowed**, and instead the pod→buffer assignment is made deterministic at measurement time.

+**Rule.** A bound pod (past the readiness boundary below) is credited to exactly one buffer: the first buffer, under the total order below, among all buffers in the pod's namespace whose selector matches it and which are **still filling** (non-terminal, `consumedReplicas < target`).
+Every other matching buffer ignores that pod.
+Every consumer MUST use this order so counts agree:

+1. **Refill strategy** — `none` (one-shot) before `recreateUpToLimit` (capped) before `recreate`.
+2. **Age** — older `creationTimestamp` first.
+3. **Name** — lexicographic `namespace/name` as the final tiebreak (`creationTimestamp` has one-second resolution, so it alone is not a total order).

+**Why one-shot fills first.** The buffers that can reach a terminal state must be credited before the ones that cannot.
+A `recreate` buffer refills whatever is consumed regardless of who is credited;
+if it were credited for a pod that also matched a one-shot buffer, the `recreate` buffer would re-provision that capacity anyway *and* the one-shot buffer would never fill — it would hold its full empty size until `fillDeadline`, defeating its completion semantics and double-provisioning.
+Crediting the latching buffer first is the only assignment under which `refillStrategy: none` works in the presence of overlap.
+The same argument places capped (bounded, can latch) before `recreate` (unbounded, never latches), and it makes the latching buffers' credit independent of a steady-state buffer's lifecycle — deleting a `recreate` or capped buffer never changes what a one-shot buffer has already been credited.

+**Stickiness.** Ownership is decided once, when the pod first crosses the readiness boundary, and does not change thereafter.
+In particular, a pod counted toward a buffer that then latches terminal **stays counted there** — it contributed to the latch — and is not re-credited to a lower-priority buffer.
+Since `consumedReplicas` is a monotonic high-water, this is the only assignment under which the per-buffer sums stay stable across reconciles and controller restarts (a consumer recomputing ownership from scratch must therefore exclude pods already credited to a terminal buffer, e.g. by treating terminal buffers as still-matching for pods bound before their terminal transition).

+**Interaction with capped buffers.** This order is defined here for all three refill values so the capped buffers proposal inherits it rather than inventing a second one; it is the shared exclusive ownership rule for the `matchingPodSelector` field.

-### Ownership and the readiness boundary
+### Readiness boundary

-Because the selector contract is deferred, two measurement rules are specified here so fill counting is well-defined in the interim:

-* **Exclusive ownership.** A bound pod must advance at most one buffer's `consumedReplicas`;
-  otherwise a single pod matched by two buffers double-counts.
-The general deterministic "one pod fills exactly one buffer" assignment is part of the shared selector contract and is deferred to capped buffers. **Interim requirement:** `matchingPodSelector` (annotation) values MUST NOT overlap within a namespace.
-* **Readiness boundary.** Only pods that became scheduled **at or after** the buffer went `ReadyForProvisioning` count toward its fill — concretely, a pod counts when its `PodScheduled` condition `lastTransitionTime` is not before the buffer's `ReadyForProvisioning` `lastTransitionTime` (falling back to the pod's creation time when that condition is absent; when neither is known the pod is counted rather than under-reporting real capacity).
+Only pods that became scheduled **at or after** the buffer went `ReadyForProvisioning` count toward its fill — concretely, a pod counts when its `PodScheduled` condition `lastTransitionTime` is not before the buffer's `ReadyForProvisioning` `lastTransitionTime` (falling back to the pod's creation time when that condition is absent; when neither is known the pod is counted rather than under-reporting real capacity).
 This prevents pods that were already bound when the buffer became ready — capacity the buffer did not provision — from consuming it.
 It is an *observable* rule, stronger than merely assuming the buffer is created before its workload.
+A buffer that does not pass this boundary for a pod is not a candidate in the fill order above.

 ## Interaction with gang scheduling